Puma (brand): Finances

 Puma utilizes social media marketing activities (SMMA) to leverage customer purchases in Indonesia and boost brand awareness, brand image, and brand equity.
 Purchase intention was significantly influenced by brand awareness caused by SMMA.
 When consumers are more aware of Puma and have a positive image of the brand, they are more likely to purchase its products.
 Puma's social media marketing strategies have a direct effect on purchase intentions, which is a leading indicator of actual sales, especially in the middle class.

 Through supply chain finance, Puma helps suppliers avoid cash flow issues by offering early payment on invoices, reducing costs and risk.
 The company uses the Infor Nexus digital platform to streamline the process, connecting buyers, suppliers, and banks.
 This platform enables fast, electronic payment and provides transparency, reducing manual work for suppliers and offering quicker access to financing, with payments made within five days of delivery.

+On 27 January, shares of Puma surged after Anta Sports revealed its acquisition of a 29% stake as Puma works to turn itself around amid struggling sales and brand momentum.